IQSeC-Lab/workshop-qmlp-qcnn/README.md

 - CUDA Version: 12.8
 - Python: 3.10.18
+- PennyLane: 0.41.1
+- PyTorch: 2.7.1
-- RAM: ≥32gb recommended
+- RAM: ≥32gb **recommended**

 ### Enviroment setup

-Create and activate conda enviroment
+To set up the conda enviroment used, run the following lines of code:
 ```
 conda create -f qmlenv.yml
 conda activate qmlenv
 ```

 ### Running the code

-The models used can be accessed in the `Models` folder.
-Make sure to have your conda enviroment activated before running the code.
-The code is designed in a way that it wil also compute the metrics once the training session is completed.
+Training scripts are available in the `Models` folder.
+To train a model and evaluate performance metrics:

+1. Activate the conda environment.
+2. Navigate to the desired model script.
+3. Run the script to begin training.
+Performance metrics (e.g., accuracy, precision, recall, F1-score, ROC-AUC) will be automatically computed and saved upon completion.

 ### Pretrained models

-The pretrained models that we used for evaluations of this research are under the saved models folder on their respective results section.
+Pretrained models for each dataset and architecture are available in the `saved_models/` directory.
+These can be used for evaluation without retraining.